 Important notice

-Individual copies of the present document can be downloaded from: http://www.etsi.org/standards-search
+Individual copies of the present document can be downloaded from: ETSI Search & Browse Standards

 The present document may be made available in more than one electronic version or in print.
 In any case of existing or perceived difference in contents between such versions, the reference version is the Portable Document Format (PDF).
 In case of dispute, the reference shall be the printing on ETSI printers of the PDF version kept on a specific network drive within ETSI Secretariat.

 Users of the present document should be aware that the document may be subject to revision or change of status.
-Information on the current status of this and other ETSI documents is available at http://portal.etsi.org/tb/status/status.asp
+Information on the current status of this and other ETSI documents is available at ETSI deliverable status

-If you find errors in the present document, please send your comment to one of the following services: https://portal.etsi.org/People/CommiteeSupportStaff.aspx
+If you find errors in the present document, please send your comment to one of the following services: ETSI Committee Support Staff

 Copyright Notification